 The interest is the aggregate of the applicable margin (3.25% to 4.75%, depending on the amount of the Facility that is being utilized and the length of time that has passed from the date the Facility was entered into); LIBOR; and mandatory cost (if any, as defined in the Facility).
 Interest is payable on the last day of each interest period (and, if the interest period is longer than six months, on the dates falling at six-month intervals after the first day of the interest period).
 Kosmos pays commitment fees on the undrawn and unavailable portion of the total commitments.
 Commitment fees for the lenders are equal to 40% per annum of the then-applicable respective margin when a commitment is available for utilization and, equal to 20% per annum of the then-applicable respective margin when a commitment is not available for utilization.
 The Company recognizes interest expense in accordance with ASC 835-Interest, which requires interest expense to be recognized using the effective interest method.
 We determined the effective interest rate based on the estimated level of borrowings under the Facility.
-Accordingly, we recognized \$1.2 million of additional interest expense recorded during the three months ended June 30, 2011.
+Accordingly, we recognized \$1.0 million and \$2.2 million of additional interest expense during the three and nine months ended September 30, 2011, respectively.

 The Facility provides a revolving-credit and letter of credit facility for an availability period that expires on May 15, 2014 (in the case of the revolving-credit facility) and on the final maturity date (in the case of the letter of credit facility).
 The available facility amount is subject to borrowing base constraints and is also constrained by the amortization schedule (once repayments under the Facility begin).
 As of May 15, 2014, outstanding borrowings will be subject to an amortization schedule.
-The first required payment is due on June 15, 2014, subject to the level of outstanding borrowings.
+The first required payment could be as early as June 15, 2014, subject to the level of outstanding borrowings.
+The Facility has a final maturity date of March 29, 2018.

 Kosmos has the right to cancel all the undrawn commitments under the Facility.
 The amount of funds available to be borrowed under the Facility, also known as the borrowing base amount, is determined each year on June 15 and December 15 as part of a forecast that is prepared by and agreed to by Kosmos and the Technical and Modeling Banks.
 The formula to calculate the borrowing base amount is based, in part, on the sum of the net present values of net cash flows and relevant capital expenditures reduced by certain percentages.
-As of June 30, 2011, borrowings under the Facility totaled \$1.3 billion.
-As of June 30, 2011, the undrawn availability under the Facility was an additional \$128.0 million, net of a \$23.0 million Letter of Credit related to the drilling contract for the "Eirik Raude" semi-submersible rig (see Note 2-Accounting Policies), which is secured by our available borrowing capacity.
-Total committed undrawn capacity provided for in the Facility is \$700.0 million, which will be available to Kosmos should the borrowing base increase.
+As of September 30, 2011, borrowings under the Facility totaled \$1.0 billion.
+As of September 30, 2011, the undrawn availability under the Facility was an additional \$407.3 million.